UK death toll 27,241, opposition Labour leader Starmer says

 The United States has a death toll of 58,605, Italy 27,359, Spain 23,822 and France 23,660, according to a Reuters tally.

-Raab, standing in for the prime minister during questions in parliament, said it was “far too early to make international comparisons.
-If they are to be done, they should be done on a per capita basis”.
-He added that other countries measure death numbers in different ways.
+Foreign Secretary Dominic Raab, standing in for the prime minister during questions in parliament, said it was “far too early” to make international comparisons.

+“If they are to be done, they should be done on a per capita basis,” he said.

 Johnson initially resisted introducing the lockdown but changed course when projections showed a quarter of a million people could die.